p3lim-wow/InteractiveWormholes/README.md

 If you have a question, please use the comments section on Curse/WoWInterface.
 If you would like to report a bug, please follow [this link](//github.com/p3lim-wow/InteractiveWormholes/issues?q=) to get started.

+If you'd like to contribute with translations, please open a pull request on GitHub.
+If you'd like to contribute a new module, please see the [wiki](https://github.com/p3lim-wow/InteractiveWormholes/wiki).

 ## Legal

 Please see the [LICENSE](//github.com/p3lim-wow/InteractiveWormholes/blob/master/LICENSE.txt) file.